 Management must be proactive

-This consultation paper (CP) is intended to represent a paradigm shift in how the FCA regulates the retail sector, part of the move to an outcomes-based approach.
+The Consumer Duty is intended to represent a paradigm shift in how the FCA regulates the retail sector, part of the move to an outcomes-based approach.
 The FCA believes that many firms are reactive in response to regulatory requirements, with a ‘tick box’ approach.
 Instead, leaders must be proactive, asking themselves whether their products and services actually meet the needs of those they are sold to.

 The wording of ‘all reasonable steps’ on the cross-cutting rules sets a very high bar to be met by firms.
 For context, the Senior Managers and Certification Regime requires managers to take ‘reasonable’ steps to fulfil their responsibilities.